harness/developer-hub/release-notes/self-managed-enterprise-edition.md

 PL-28284

-he migration will run to remove following Role Bindings directly assigned to users for accounts having ACCOUNT_BASIC_ROLE turned ON.
+The migration will run to remove following Role Bindings directly assigned to users for accounts having ACCOUNT_BASIC_ROLE turned ON.

 At Account Scope, Account Basic/Account Viewer -All Account Resources.